mxagar/tool_guides/azure/README.md

 #### Protection Services

 - DDoS Protection
-- Azure Firewall
+- **Azure Firewall: it can apply rules to multiple subscriptions and virtual networks.**
 - Network Security Groups
 - Private Link

 #### Delivery Services

-- Load Balancer: distribute traffic evely between multiple backend servers.
+- **Load Balancer: distribute traffic evely between multiple backend servers.**
-- Application Gateway: higher level load balancer with optional firewall.
+- **Application Gateway: higher level load balancer with optional firewall.**
 - Content Delivery Network: stores common static files close to the user for perceived performance.
 - Azure Front Door Service: a load balancer, a CDN and a firewall all in one.